Interested in Reserving a Tour

 I. Goldman - NPS Photo

-Keith is the first oral history intern at Paterson Great Falls National Historical Park.
+Keith was the first oral history intern at Paterson Great Falls National Historical Park.
 He created our 'Paterson Great Falls Memories' form and is conducting oral history interviews.
 A student of history and public relations at William Paterson University, Keith has also volunteered at the Botto House American Labor Museum in Haledon, one town over from Paterson.

 In his free time, Keith enjoys playing guitar and skateboarding.